-What Can You Do With A Human Services Degree?
-[2021 Guide]
+What Can You Do with a Human Services Degree?
+[2024 Guide]

 What can you do with a human services degree?
-Getting a degree in human services means that you’ll spend your career improving life for others.
+Getting a degree in this field can help you spend your career improving life for others.

-It’s a rewarding line of work that can make a real difference for the people in your community.
+Many find it to be a rewarding line of work that can make a real difference for people.

 What Can You Do With a Human Services Degree?

-Employers hire candidates with bachelor’s degrees for many of these positions, but going back to school for a graduate degree will expand your career opportunities.
+Employers hire candidates with bachelors degrees for many of these positions, but going back to school for a graduate degree can help expand your career opportunities.
 A master’s degree or higher can help you become a licensed counselor, a marriage and family therapist, an occupational therapist or the director of a residential facility.

 Online Human Services Degrees